baobabKoodaa/blog/README.md

 Hi, I'm Baobab.
 I didn't start this from scratch.
 - I started building on top of [Greg Lobinski's](https://github.com/greglobinski) excellent [hero-blog-starter](https://github.com/greglobinski/gatsby-starter-hero-blog/).
-- [Mohsen Khanpour](https://github.com/mohsenkhanpour) ported Greg's version to Gatsby v2.
+- Many people improved Greg's version, including [Mohsen Khanpour](https://github.com/mohsenkhanpour) who ported it to Gatsby v2 and [Joan Mira](https://github.com/gazpachu) who added pagination.
-- [Many other kind hearted people](https://github.com/greglobinski/gatsby-starter-hero-blog/graphs/contributors) made contributions to Greg's version.
 - Photos are mostly from [Unsplash](https://www.unsplash.com/), hover over to see photographer attribution.
 - Icons are mostly from [FontAwesome](https://origin.fontawesome.com/).

 Main changes from Greg's version:
-- TODO
-- TODO
+- Proper draft posts (used to leak draft posts into production)
+- Proper RSS feed (used to not have dates so RSS readers were unable to tell which content is new)
+- Proper 404 page (used to be hidden under header)
+- Allow multiple tags (used to be just 1 category per post)
+- Allow custom react components inside Markdown files
-- TODO
+- Added follow page
-- TODO
+- Added pagination
+- Works without JavaScript (images used to not load without JS)
+- Many design changes.
+Removed and simplified a lot of features to create a less cluttered look (matter of preference, eye of the beholder and so forth...)